top of page

 Albert Einstein

 What is a simple life?
 Why should anyone want to live simply?
 How do you live a simple life?
-I will explore these questions as I share the fifty year journey that led to my wife, Elizabeth and I to live with our dogs, cats and fishes next to a National Forest, planting trees and vegetables, raising sheep, goats, chickens and rabbits for the idea to produce the best cheese ever made.
+I will explore these questions as I share the fifty year journey that led to my wife, Elizabeth and I to live with our dogs, cats and fishes next to a National Forest, planting trees and vegetables, raising sheep, goats, chickens, ducks, and rabbits with the idea to produce the best possible food for our family, friends, and customers at the Santa Ysabel Farmers Market.
+I also intend to make excellent cheese from the freshest possible sheep and goat milk.
 Join us on this journey as we decide what to leave in and what to leave out.

 DISCIPLINE